 Who are the online instructors?

-MU Online courses feature Multnomah University faculty and adjunct faculty.
+MU Online courses feature Multnomah University faculty and adjunct faculty with education and experience appropriate to the subject matter.
 KEEN courses feature Christian instructors who've joined the consortium.

 How do I get textbooks?

-You can order your books online or through Windows
+You can order your books online through the store of your choice.

 FAQs Regarding Enrollment